ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 We track whether `--` has been encountered via the `parse_options` variable declared just before the main loop.
-If at any point we parse `--` then the rest of the arguments will be processed as if they were file paths in the off chance that someone has a file named `--help`, `--version`, or `--`.
+If at any point we parse `--` then the rest of the arguments will be treated as if they were file paths in the off chance that someone has a file named `--help`, `--version`, or `--`.
 In practice it is highly unlikely that someone is actually going to pass in a